 Recorded Top Speed: 3,000 km/h (Mach 2.8)

 The MiG-25 “Foxbat” (NATO reporting name) is a supersonic military aircraft developed by the Russian Aircraft Corporation MiG in the 1960s.
 The jet has a maximum operating speed limit of Mach 2.8.
-However, it’s capable of reaching much higher Mach 3+ speeds but not without permanent damages to the engine.
+However, it’s capable of reaching much higher Mach 3+ speeds but not without permanent damage to the engine.

 A MiG-31 of the Russian Air Force | Image Courtesy: Dmitriy Pichugin

 Despite the success of MiG-25, the Soviets were still without a supersonic interceptor that could engage Western fighters directly with adequate firepower.
-As a result, a replacement was introduced with additional capabilities but keeping the most critical aspects of the supersonic jet; speed and operational altitude.
+As a result, a replacement was introduced with additional capabilities but keeping the most critical aspects of the supersonic jet: speed and operational altitude.

 The new model, designated as MiG-31 “Foxhound,” featured some of the most advanced avionics and radar technology of its time.
 It has a similar outer appearance and, most importantly, maximum speed to its predecessor.

-5. Bell X-2 Starbuster
+7. Bell X-2 Starbuster

 Bell X-2 (below) drops away from its B-50 Superfortress mothership | Image Courtesy: NASA (NACA)